 Women and Infants of Rhode Island

 Rather than moving from placement to placement to study different specialties, you will stay primarily at the same clinical site throughout your program.
 You will become incorporated into the healthcare team at your placement site.
-Your preceptors include certified registered nurse anesthetists (CRNAs) and board certified anesthesiologists.
+Your preceptors include certified registered nurse anesthetists and board-certified anesthesiologists.
 Many of the CRNAs and anesthesiologists are actively engaged in clinical research and some hold doctoral degrees in their fields.
 All of our clinical faculty have many years of both clinical and preceptor experience.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-By enrolling in Northeastern, you gain access to a network of more than 230,000 alumni and 3,000 employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 255,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.